 In 1732, General James Oglethorpe ordered the construction of the lighthouse tower.
 The building’s development was completed in 1736, but was felled by a storm in 1741.
 The tower was rebuilt the following year by a man named Thomas Sumner.
 This time around, though, workers used stone and wood.
 The lighthouse tower was not illuminated either time — rather, the structure sported a very tall flag pole instead.

 After the second lighthouse was swept away by encroaching tides and erosion, a third tower was erected in its place in 1773 by John Mullryne.
 Made of sturdy bricks and wooden stairs and landings, this base remains intact within the current lighthouse.

 In 1790, Georgia ratified the Constitution and yielded the lighthouse to the federal government.
 The lighthouse was then fitted with reflectors and candles, but soon was upgraded to oil lamps.
-In order to form a navigation range for ships entering the narrow Savannah River, a second tower was added to the site in 1822.
+In order to form a navigation range for ships entering the narrow Savannah River, a second tower was added approximately 1,000 feet from the current site in 1822.

 In 1857, both towers received Fresnel lenses.
 During the Civil War, Confederate forces burned the lighthouse but removed the precious lens when they retreated to nearby Fort Pulaski.
 The fourth establishment of the Tybee Island lighthouse began in 1866, but was delayed when a cholera outbreak struck the area.

 When the new tower was finally constructed, it was built upon the first 60 feet of the pre-existing tower.
 This elevated the finished height to its current 154 feet, and the tower was equipped with a larger Fresnel lens.
 But, as luck would have it, the lighthouse was severely impacted by a hurricane in 1871.